 - Insidious: Chapter 2 (2013)

 Insidious movies in chronological order

 With two prequels in the series to complicate things, here's how to enjoy the Insidious movies in the order they take place within this horrifying shared universe.

 Insidious: Chapter 3

-An evil figure that wears an oxygen mask and has the disturbing name of “Man Who Can't Breathe” is the source of the scares in this one and he is up against Elise Rainier, someone who has long been dealing with bad spirits and despite her desire to put it all behind her, she soon learns that only she can help save Quinn Brenner – someone in grave danger from the great beyond.
+The plot revolves around an evil figure in an oxygen mask known only as "The Man Who Can't Breathe" as he goes up against accomplished parapsychologist Elise Rainier (Lin Shaye).
+The charismatic psychic has long dealt with bad spirits and – despite her desire to put it all behind her – soon learns that only she can help save troubled teenager Quinn Brenner (Stefanie Scott).

 Where to watch: Buy Insidious Chapter 3 on Blu-Ray at Amazon

 Insidious: The Last Key